Bring Back the North Vancouver to Prince George Passenger Train

-On behalf of all communities from North Vancouver to Prince George, this campaign was spearheaded by the District of Lillooet, Mayor Marg Lampman and a diverse group of concerned citizens.
-This online petition was created by Shellie Troy Anderson.
+On behalf of all communities from North Vancouver to Prince George, this campaign was spearheaded by former Lillooet mayor, Marg Lampman, council and a diverse group of concerned citizens.
+This petition was created by Shellie Troy Anderson.

 Has there ever been a more beloved and important train?
 Talk about “moving memories”.
 Dear Reader, if you have a few more minutes, enjoy these delightful vignettes from people who used to ride the train:

 My mom used to set up her popcorn and artwork cart at the train station and greet the tourists as they came into town from North Vancouver.
 The train trip from North Vancouver to Lillooet has unbelievable views in any season.
 I really miss taking that trip.
 Haven't rode on a train since that route got shut down. ~~ Ha ha I remember your mom’s cart outside the Reynolds, she would give you a dog if you bought her a beer, what a gal. ~~ Ha ha yes, it wasn't the biggest money making scheme but she was always cheerful and I remember her pushing that cart in her high heels down Main Street (that was before it was all nicely paved).